Indonesia AirAsia Flight 8501: Investigation

 The events leading to the crash were investigated by Indonesia's National Transportation Safety Committee (KNKT or NTSC).
 Assistance was provided by Australia, France, Singapore, and Malaysia.

-Data from the flight data recorder were downloaded.
+Data from the flight data recorder was downloaded.
 Although the aircraft's route took it through areas of cloud that extended from 12000 ft up to 44000 ft, FDR data showed that weather was not a factor in the accident.

 124 minutes of cockpit dialogue was successfully extracted from the cockpit voice recorder.
 The sound of many alarms from the flight system can be heard in the final minutes, almost drowning out the voices of the pilots.
 The investigators ruled out a terrorist attack as the cause and then examined the possibility of human error or aircraft malfunction.

 Acting director of Air Transportation, Djoko Murjatmodjo, clearly stated that the investigation of the flight route and the investigation of the crash itself are separate.
 Murjatmodjo said that "AirAsia is clearly wrong because they didn’t fly at a time and schedule that was already determined."
-Both Singapore's civil aviation authority and the Changi Airport Group stated that Air Asia was allowed daily flights between Surabaya and Singapore.
+Both Singapore's civil aviation authority and the Changi Airport Group stated that AirAsia was allowed daily flights between Surabaya and Singapore.
 Tatang Kurniadi, head of Indonesia's National Transportation Safety Committee, stated that sabotage was ruled out as a cause of the accident by the black boxes, and a preliminary report was supposedly submitted to the International Civil Aviation Organisation by early February.